seancrowe/GraFxJourney_PublisherIntro/03_1_Building_A_Store/README.md

-# Understanding The Integration Workflow
+# Building a Store
-In this section we going to using our `chiliBackOfficeInterface.js` and knowledge of API endpoints to build out an simple CHILI integration.
+In this section we going to using our `chiliBackOfficeInterface.js` and knowledge of API endpoints to build out an simple Publisher store.

-This integration will include:
+In this chapter will build out:
 - A login screen, where we will attach a CHILI API key to the session.
-- A page to display our documents that a user can select.
+- A page to display our documents from the BackOffice.
 - A page to load a selected template for a user to edit, save, and generate output.  🏃‍♂️💨 - skip until after CREATE
 - A page to display all the documents a user has created, and to generate output. 🏃‍♂️💨 - skip until after CREATE